The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Results and discussion

-where $\gamma$ is the specific heat ratio, which is equal to 5/3 for a monoatomic ideal gas \citep{landau}.
-Rearranging Eq.\thinspace\ref{eq:density-machnumber} to solve for $M$, we obtain the expression

 For the fit, we used broad, flat priors that allow for a proper exploration of the parameter space without making any assumption about the true value of the parameters.
-The best-fit parameters and the $M$ values estimated using Eq.\thinspace\ref{eq:machnumber-density} for the three sectors are given in \cref{tab:chandrafitpara}.
-In \cref{fig:shockfronts}, we display the Chandra surface brightness profiles of the eastern, southern, and northern sectors and their respective best-fit broken power law models.
-The front is best sampled in the eastern sector, followed by the northern and southern sectors, but the discontinuity is apparent in all of them.
-Regarding the overall shape of the profiles, we observe small variations in the first four bins, followed by an overall increase in surface brightness at the front ($R\approx\ang{;1}$) in both the eastern and southern sectors.
-This is modeled by the negative $\alpha_1$ for both these sectors (\cref{tab:chandrafitpara}).
-In contrast, the northern sector has a flatter profile until $R=\ang{;1}$, after which a sharp drop of magnitude $3.6\sigma$ is seen.
-However, the magnitude of the best-fit density jump is $\approx$1, which stayed constant with different robustness tests, for example, varying the bin width and improving the S/N. We also note that beyond the front, the profile transitions from a shallow decline till $R\approx\ra[angle-symbol-over-decimal]{;1.5}$ into a steeper power law-like behavior.
-A similar profile shape is also observed beyond the front in the east.
-Furthermore, we note that the density jump at the southern front is the strongest, albeit with the lowest S/N and relatively larger uncertainties on $\alpha_1$, $J$, and $M$.
-In addition, the profile in this sector exhibits the flattest slope of $\alpha_2=0.64\substack{+0.03\\-0.03}$ among all the sectors beyond the front.\\
+In addition, we restricted $\alpha_1$ and $\alpha_2$ to only positive values to avoid nonphysical slopes for the respective power laws.
+The best-fit parameters of Eq.\thinspace\ref{eq:sbjump} for the three sectors are given in \cref{tab:chandrafitpara}.
+In \cref{fig:shockfronts}, we display the \textit{Chandra} surface brightness profiles of the eastern, southern, and northern sectors and their respective best-fit broken power law models.
+The discontinuity is best sampled in the eastern sector, followed by the southern sector, whereas the northern sector only shows a modest steepening in the surface brightness profile.
+Regarding the overall shape of the profiles, we observe small variations within $R\approx\ang[angle-symbol-over-decimal]{;0.4}$, followed by the discontinuity at $R\approx\ang{;1}$ in the eastern and southern sectors.
+In contrast, the northern sector has a flatter profile until $R=\ang{;1}$, after which a sudden decrease in magnitude of $3.6\sigma$ is observed.
+However, the magnitude of the best-fit density contrast is $\approx$1, which remained consistent with different robustness tests, for example, varying the bin width and improving the S/N. We therefore refrain from interpreting the northern sector as a robust discontinuity.
+We also note that beyond the discontinuity, the profile transitions from a shallow decline till $R\approx\ang[angle-symbol-over-decimal]{;1.5}$ into a steeper power \mbox{law-like} behavior.
+A similar profile shape is also observed beyond the discontinuity in the east.
+Furthermore, we note that the southern discontinuity exhibits the strongest density contrast, albeit with the lowest S/N. In addition, the profile in this sector exhibits the flattest slope of $\alpha_2=0.58\substack{+0.02\\-0.03}$ among all the sectors beyond the discontinuity.\\